Skip to main content

 14. Weinstock's Salt Lake City, UT

 Opened at Crossroads Plaza in October 1980.
-Demolished.
+Closed in 1993 and sold to Mervyn's.
+The building was ultimately demolished.

 The final chapter: Weinstock’s becomes Macy’s